acquia/cloud-hooks/README.md

 ### post-code-deploy

 The post-code-deploy hook is run whenever you use the Workflow page to deploy new code to an environment, either via drag-drop or by selecting an existing branch or tag from the Code drop-down list.
+(The post-code-update hook runs after every code commit.)

 Usage: post-code-deploy site target-env source-branch deployed-tag repo-url repo-type